iamkulikov/reading_list_books/reviews/2023_Tirole_EconomicsCommonGood.md

 9. Excessive rigidity of institutions creates excessive unemployment and vulnerabilty, and eventually social costs like imperfect matching, conflictual relationships and sense of job insecurity.
 Employers are not fully accountable for the costs of dismissals.
 Unemployment benefits shouldn't be funded by the companies who keep employment.
 The employee, not the job, has to be protected.
 Courts should play smaller role (everything mostly about France).
 Main challenges for labor markets: technological change, immigration, public finnces.

 10. Monetary union of EA lacks labor mobility and automatic fiscal transfers.
 One cannot simultaneously insist on more sovereignty and greater risk sharing.
-The problem initially emerged as southern countries started loosing competitiveness (on wages) and eventually accumulated to much public and private debt.
+The problem initially emerged as southern countries started loosing competitiveness (on wages) and eventually accumulated too much public and private debt.
 The way forward for Europe is probably the revision of Maastricht approach, accompanied by limited integration in specific areas using the model of the banking union.

-11.
+11. Financial market mediates between badly informed savers and borrowers (big asymmetry) and connects many actors which creates lots of externalities.
+This is why the heavy regulation is needed.

+12.

 ## Находки